ACloakedFly/Thoths-Oracle/README.md

   - 6mm rotary potentiometer and encoder
   - 3D printed shell
   - One screw size
-  - Small PCB with only THT components
+  - Small PCB with mostly THT components.
+Only the hotswap sockets are SMD

 # Make your own!

-Instructions for each section are in their respective folder.
-Consult BOM and Assembly to get started.
+Everything you need to make your own should be in BOM-and-Assembly.
+Let me know if anything can be improved.

 # How it works